rkanik/sveltuse/README.md

 ## Contribute

-Please read [how to contribute](https://sveltuse.pages.dev/docs/pages/how-to-contribute) if you'd like to be part of the Flowbite community of contributors.
+Please read [how to contribute](https://sveltuse.pages.dev/docs/pages/how-to-contribute) if you'd like to be part of the Sveltuse community of contributors.

 ## License